 For more delicious soup options, check out a few of our favorites:

 Is French onion soup your favorite comfort food?
-Tell us why you love it in the comments below, and be sure to come back to rate this recipe after you try it.
+Would you rather have other French classics like potage parmentier or potage creme d’epinards?
+Tell us what you love, and why you love it, in the comments below, and be sure to come back to rate this recipe after you try it.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Meghan Yager is a food addict turned food and travel writer with a love for creating uncomplicated, gourmet recipes and devouring anything the world serves up.
 As the author of the food and travel blog Cake 'n Knife, Meghan focuses on unique foodie experiences from around the world to right at home in your own kitchen.